trentcowden/Waha/README.md

 ## What is Waha?

-**Waha** is an multi-language audio-based Bible study app designed to be used in a group.
+**Waha** is an multi-language audio-based Bible study app designed to be used in a Group.

 ## Languages

 Waha contains many **Languages**, also called Language Instances.
 Each Language has a unique 2-letter ID.
 Usually, this ID is the ISO language code for the Language.
 For example, the ID for English is `en`.
 All the data for the installed Languages on a user's phone is stored in a local database called redux.
-See `redux/README.md` for more info.
+See `/redux/README.md` for more info.

 We have partners for each Language which are in charge of translating and recording content for their Language.
 These people are **Language Instance Partners**, or LIPs for short.